wenyuzhao/lxr-pldi-2022-artifact/README.md

 This will run the latency experiment and generate all required results.

 Each benchmarks will be run 20 times to produce relatively stable results.
-Feel free to decrease `-i 20` to a lower value to shorten the experiment time, or increase it to further reduce noise.
+Feel free to decrease `-i 20` to a smaller value to shorten the experiment time, or increase it to reduce noise.

 ### Check results

 Results are stored at `/root/bench/results/`.
-You'll see a folder with the name starting with `latency-`.
+You'll see a folder with the name starting with `latency-` (should looks like `latency-41e9f1e1e2ea-2022-03-04-Fri-021548`).

 Each log file contains the results for all the `20` invocations of a benchmark.
 For each invocation, there is a line in the log file starting with `===== DaCapo metered tail latency:` that contains the tail latency results.
 Please collect the results across invocations and calculate the mean value.